-Mr. Saunders is Markley Visiting Professor at the Miami University School of Business, Oxford, Ohio, and has held this position since August 2001.
-Mr. Saunders retired as President of DuBois, a division of DiverseyLever, Inc., in October 2000, having held this position since November 1993.
-From April 1991 to October 1993, he was Executive Vice President of Diversey and from January 1991 to March 1991, he was Executive Vice President of DuBois.
+Mr. Saunders is Markley Visiting Professor at the Farmer School of Business Administration, Miami University, Oxford, Ohio, and has held this position since August 2001.
+Mr. Saunders retired as President of DuBois Chemicals, formerly a wholly owned subsidiary of the Company and then a division of DiverseyLever, Inc., Detroit, Michigan (specialty chemicals), in October 2000, having held that position since November 1993.